 All students who are interested in financial aid must file the Free Application for Federal Student Aid (FAFSA).
-The FAFSA requires the prior-prior year's tax information when filing (e.g., students filing a FAFSA for the 2018-2019 academic year will use information from their 2016 tax return).
+The FAFSA requires the prior-prior year's tax information when filing (i.e., students filing a FAFSA for the 2020-2021 academic year will use information from their 2018 tax return).
 This application is used to determine a student's eligibility for grants, loans, work-study, and university aid.
 Beginning as early as October 1, students can file online for free at www.fafsa.ed.gov.
 Oakland City University's code for the FAFSA is 001824.